susjoh/fibonacci/README.md

 # fibonacci
-Example R package generating Fibonacci Sequences And Plots
+Tutorial to build a simple R package generating Fibonacci Sequences And Plots

 This is an example R package I made for an EdinbR talk on "Writing R Packages from scratch using RStudio & roxygen2" at the January 2018 Meeting.